Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

 \section{Introduction}

-Hawkes process is a self-exciting simple point process introduced by Hawkes \cite{Hawkes}.
-Compared with a standard Poisson process, the intensity of Hawkes process depends on its entire history, which can model the self-exciting, clustering effect.
-In applications, Hawkes process is used as a representative model for temporal stochastic phenomena that evolve in continuous time.
-Hawkes process is mathematically tractable and widely used in practice, especially the linear Hawkes process.
+Hawkes process is a self-exciting simple point process named after \cite{Hawkes}.
+Hawkes processes originate from statistical literature to model the occurrences of earthquakes and shocks after earthquakes, see \cite{VereJones}.
+In contrast to a standard Poisson process, the intensity of Hawkes process depends on its entire history, which can model the self-exciting or clustering effect.
 In finance, most applications of Hawkes processes are about high-frequency trading \cite{BH,VM}.
-Furthermore, Hawkes processes have been used to model credit default and the arrival of company defaults in a bound portfolio \cite{Eg,GGD}.
+Furthermore, Hawkes processes have been used to model credit default and the arrival of company defaults in a bond portfolio \cite{Eg,GGD}.
 Recently, Hawkes models have been applied in social networks.
-For example, Fox et al. modelled the rate of sending email for each officer at the West Point Military Academy \cite{FSCB}.
+For example, \cite{FSCB} modelled the rate of sending email for each officer at the West Point Military Academy.
 The more applications of Hawkes process can be found in seismology, neuroscience, cosmology, ecology, and epidemiology.
 For a list of references for these applications, see \cite{Bordenave, ZhuTh, Liniger}.
-In addition, it is worth to mention that in general, Hawkes process is not a Markov process unless the exciting function is in exponential form (see for instance Zhu \cite{ZhuIV}).

 Next, let us introduce the Hawkes process.
 Let $N$ be a simple point process on $\mathbb{R}$ and let be an increasing family of $\sigma$-algebras.
 Any non-negative $\mathcal{F}^{-\infty}_t$-progressively measurable process $\lambda_t$ with